 After the dough has risen punch it down and then wrap it with plastic wrap.
 Place the homemade croissants dough in the fridge to chill for about 30 minutes.

-Step 6: Make the butter slab, homemade croissants dough’s best friend
+Step 6: Make the butter slab, from scratch croissants dough’s best friend

 Now for the really fun part, it is time to create the butter slab.
 Butter slab?
 Yes, please!
-I am sorry but there is no getting around the butter, and no you can’t substitute the butter with something else.
+I am sorry but there is no getting around the butter, and no you can’t substitute the butter with something else when it comes to good homemade croissants.

 Besides, why would you want to that is what makes a croissant a croissant.
 The butter slab is a flat rectangle shape of butter.
 Take the butter and unwrap it and place it on a large sheet of parchment paper.